The journal for the RC soaring enthusiast

 Simons and created a single PDF which includes all of the

-forms of RC soaring.
-Topics include the sailplane polar, weight
+to all forms of RC soaring.
+Topics include the sailplane

-calculation, moment arms and tail volumes, and horizontal
+performance calculation, moment arms and tail volumes, and

 |RC Soaring Digest / B2Streamlines is pleased to be able to make available the DIAMANT Archive containing materials belonging to Art T. Babiarz, Jr., owner and caretaker of Flug- und- Fahrzeugwerke AG DIAMANT 16.5, serial number 012, N1193, XX.
 This vast amount of material is more than likely the largest collection of DIAMANT information in existence.|